openSUSE/yomi/README.md

   the state fails, a third state will send the fail signal.
 All those extra states will be showed in the final report of Salt.

-* `kexec`: Boolean.
+* `reboot`: String.
 Optional.
 Default: `yes`

+  Control the way that the node will reboot.
+There are three possible
+  values:

+  * `yes`: Will produce a full reboot cycle.

+  * `no`: Will no reboot after the installation.

-  Instead of rebooting, reload the new kernel installed in the node.
-If the value is `no` there will be no reboot.
-This behavior is planned to change.
+  * `kexec`: Instead of rebooting, reload the new kernel installed in the node.

 * `snapper`: Boolean.
 Optional.
 Default: `no`